We're here to help you and your child navigate the admissions process from start to finish.

 For the reasons mentioned above, Wednesday 20th January was certainly a red-letter day: not only for democracy and progressiveness, but also for poetry!
 Thanks to Amanda Gorman, poetry is now firmly in the spotlight once more.
 What better time, then, to introduce children to the wonder of verse?

-A 2018 study conducted by the National Literacy Trust found that almost 50% of young people respond extremely positively to poetry: choosing to read it in their free time, as well as listening to it, writing it, and even performing it.
+A 2018 study conducted by the National Literacy Trust found that almost 50% of young people respond extremely positively to poetry.
+They choose to read it in their free time, as well as listen, write, and even perform it.

 If you are looking for some new forms of literature to explore with your child or tutee, here are some of Mentor Education’s favourite poetry anthologies.

 This magical collection, which was published in collaboration with the National Trust, includes an animal poem for every day of the year.
-It features class poems such as ‘The Arctic Fox’ by Ted Hughes and modern delights like ‘The Wasp’ by Carol Ann Duffy.
+It features works from classic poets including: William Blake, Ted Hughes, Grace Nichols, Lewis Carroll, Christina Rossetti, and Emily Dickinson.
 A really special, characterful selection that will not only introduce young readers to the magic of poetry, but also nurture a respect for the natural world.

 If you hadn’t already guessed, we’re big fans of the ‘poem a day’ format, and this marvellous tome is no exception.
 Rather than animals, Esiri’s collection has been curated to reflect key dates: festive Christmas rhymes, humorous April Fool’s Day poems, and so on, creating an atmospheric world of poetry for children to delight in.
 Featuring respected heavyweights like T.S.
 Eliot, William Shakespeare and Seamus Heaney, this is the perfect book to dip into on a daily basis.